JetBrains/compose-multiplatform/tutorials/Desktop_Components/README.md

 ## Scrollbars

 You can apply scrollbars to scrollable components.
 The scrollbar and scrollable components share a common state to synchronize with each other.
-For example, `VerticalScrollbar` can be attached to `Modifier.verticalScroll`, and `LazyColumnFor` and `HorizontalScrollbar` can be attached to `Modifier.horizontalScroll` and `LazyRowFor`.
+For example, `VerticalScrollbar` can be attached to `Modifier.verticalScroll`, and `LazyColumn` and `HorizontalScrollbar` can be attached to `Modifier.horizontalScroll` and `LazyRow`.

 ```kotlin
 import androidx.compose.foundation.HorizontalScrollbar